How to mark IMD in 2018

 - The negative portrayal of men, boys and fathers

 At a local level, the areas, issues and activities people, charities, employers and organisations choose to mark International Men’s Day is entirely up to them.
-To help with ideas many people looked at what others were doing in 2016 , in 2015 and for general ideas, please see here and here.
+To help with ideas many people looked at what others were doing in previous years (click on the events page and go to ‘previous events’ or look here 2017, 2016 , in 2015) and for general ideas, please see here and here.

 Whatever your age, background or beliefs…….